Evaluating Hemp Strains

 Timing is Everything

-The trick in this whole matter is knowing when to harvest each strain in the field.
+The trick in growing & processing feminized hemp seed is knowing when to harvest each strain in the field.
 It’s the difference between success and a complete wipe out (regulator mandated crop destruction).

 Whatever merits or pitfalls the current industrial hemp regulations possess, federal or state, as growers we are obliged to fully comply with them.
 Now, it’s all about the testing.